Photon Management in Two-Dimensional Disordered Media

-In summary, the distribution of the $k$-space resonances of purely two-dimensional disordered structures is found to describe well how light propagates in the medium and how in-plane optical modes and free space are coupled to each other.
-This combination explains the strong absorption enhancement that can be achieved by random patterning.
-As we will now show, it is possible, in addition, to tune the structural parameters of a random medium to optimize this absorption enhancement and calibrate its spectral response to a desired wavelength band.
+In sum, this purely two-dimensional analysis made it possible to grasp the essential physics of the light coupling process between free space and a thin nanopatterned film, showing that the density of leaky resonances is directly related to the multiple light scattering in the plane of the film through the formation of disordered optical modes.
+As we will now show, it is possible, in addition, to optimize the structural parameters of a disordered structure to tune the efficiency of the optical excitation process and calibrate its spectral response to a desired wavelength band.

 We have considered so far a random structure in which the position of the holes was uncorrelated (apart from a non-overlap constraint) and have seen that its optical response does not exhibit sharp spectral and angular features.
-These optical characteristics, however, can be changed by adding correlations in the disorder.
-Structural correlations, such as short-range order in amorphous materials, provide an additional degree of freedom to control light transport and interferences in disordered materials~\cite{Fraden1990, RojasOchoa2004}.
+These optical characteristics, however, can be changed by adding structural correlations in the disordered pattern as to provide an additional degree of freedom to control light transport~\cite{RojasOchoa2004}.
 In two-dimensional structures, correlations have been used to create large and isotropic photonic band gaps~\cite{Florescu2009} as well as to gain a better control over random lasing processes~\cite{Noh2011}.
-To illustrate the possibilities that structural correlations offer for light coupling purposes, we investigate the optical properties of an \textit{amorphous} structure that possesses a short-range order in the position of the holes but lacks any long-range order (e.g. periodicity).
+To illustrate the possibilities that structural correlations offer for light coupling purposes, we investigate the optical properties of an \textit{amorphous} structure that possesses a statistical short-range correlation in the position of the holes but lacks any long-range order (e.g. periodicity).
+Note that the pattern of the amorphous structure does not contain large ordered domains (see Methods).

-We calculate the absorption spectrum of the two-dimensional amorphous structures for holes with the same diameter and at the same filling fraction, see Fig.~\ref{fig6_abs_enh_amorphous}A. The effect of short-range correlations on the absorption is striking.
-While the simple random structure provides a broadband absorption enhancement over the entire range of interest, the amorphous structure exhibits an absorption comparable to that of the bare film at lower frequencies, followed by a large absorption enhancement at frequencies $t/\lambda \approx 0.16$.
+We calculate the absorption spectrum of a thin film containing a two-dimensional amorphous pattern of holes with the same diameter and at the same filling fraction, see Fig.~\ref{fig3}a.
+The effect of short-range correlations on the absorption is striking.
+While the simple random structure provides a broadband absorption enhancement over the entire range of interest, the amorphous structure exhibits an absorption comparable to that of the bare film at lower frequencies, followed by a large absorption enhancement at frequencies $t/\lambda \approx 0.16$, for an integrated absorption enhancement factor $F=5.0$ with respect to the bare slab.